This refers to Moodle 3.10 from August 2021 onwards

 - Click on the + Add an activity or resource hyperlink in the appropriate section

-- Check other settings (normally defaults are fine except that I prefer NOT to Automatically link glossary entries)
+- Check other settings (normally defaults are fine except that we recommend NOT to Automatically link glossary entries) See below for format settings.

 There are 7 display formats: